junquant/mlproject/presentation/final_presentation.md

 * Classifier has problems classifying activities 12 and 13
 * Corresponds to Ascending Stairs and Descending Stairs
-* These 2 activities to be quite similar which explains the error in classification
+* These 2 activities appears to be quite similar which explains the error in classification
 * Lastly, we plot the subject-activity classification

 ---------------------------